m-yamazoe/documentation/saas/agent/enstratus_public_images.rst

 Using a public image in automation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Images must be "registered" with the enStratus cloud management platform before
+   they can be used for automation.
+A "registered" will show the enStratus logo in the
+   Registered column on Compute > Machine Images.

+   Registration of images is part of a safety mechanism to ensure the agent is installed
+   on images prior to their use in automation.

-.. note:: Due to a current limitation with enStratus, our public images are not IMMEDIATELY available for automation purposes.
-They must first be launched from the public image first.
-This behaviour will add the image to your private `Machine Images` list.
-Once this is done, you have the option of imaging the server WITHIN enStratus or contacting us to make it registered in your account.
+   The server should first be launched from the public image first.
+This behavior will add
+   the image to your private `Machine Images` list.
+Once this is done, you have the option of
+   imaging the server WITHIN enStratus or contacting us to make it registered in your
+   account.

 If you would like us to add any of our public images to your account, please do the following: